-As at 30 June 2022, the impact on earnings over 12 months and on economic value of equity for a 200 basis points (2%) parallel shift in interest rates (floored to zero% for down scenario) is provided below.
-In summary, the negative impact on Group's earnings is estimated at US\$ 29.6 million (representing ~4% of Net Interest Income) and negative impact on economic value of equity is estimated at US\$ 74 million (< 5% of Tier 1 capital).
+As at 30 June 2023, the impact on earnings over 12 months and on economic value of equity for a 200 basis points (2%) parallel shift in interest rates is provided below.
+In summary, the negative impact on Group's earnings is estimated at US\$ 49.8 million (representing ~5% of Net Interest Income) and negative impact on economic value of equity is estimated at US\$ 76.3 million (< 5% of Tier 1 capital).
 The impact on both metrics were well below the Group's risk appetite thresholds for IRRBB.